gmaml/Open_Marked_Temporal_Point_Process/README.md

-# Open Marked Temporal Point Process
+# Open Marked Temporal Point Processes
 This project is a repository of open source marked temporal point process papers, datasets and models.